What Is Alcohol Detox?

-Women tend to have a longer withdrawal period due to their bodies taking a longer time to process alcohol than men.
 The liver also plays an important role in the length of withdrawal.
 If the addiction has severely damaged the liver, it could take much longer for it to process the alcohol out of the system and therefore take much longer to heal.

 The Alcohol Detox Process

 While the process of alcohol detox can vary depending upon severity of the addiction, amount of alcohol regularly consumed, allergies, and co-occurring disorders, most can be broken down into four stages.

 - Withdrawal and detox begin as early as two hours after the last drink, but more frequently begin around 6-24 hours after the last drink.